 In August 2009, Rabbi Melissa F. Crespy came to Agudas Achim as the first woman to serve as senior rabbi in a Columbus congregation.
 The installation of Rabbi Crespy in January 2010 was an inspiring event that included renowned participants from both coasts, and attracted a wide audience from the Columbus community.

-Today, the Agudas Achim continues as a highly participatory synagogue.
-The Shabbat services are warm and engaging, benefiting from not only the teaching of Rabbi Crespy, but also vibrant lay participation by an involved, educated body of congregants.
-The synagogue maintains its commitment to weekday minyans morning and evening.
+Rabbi Mitchell Levine has served as the congregation’s spiritual leader since 2012.
+Today, Agudas Achim continues as a highly participatory synagogue.
+The Shabbat services are warm and engaging, benefiting from not only the teaching of Rabbi Levine, but also vibrant lay participation by an involved, educated body of congregants.
+The synagogue maintains its commitment to daily weekday morning minyans.
 Its governance is on a sound track, with active committees dealing effectively with every aspect of the synagogue’s operations.

 From the ranks of Agudas Achim have come leaders in every worthwhile communal endeavor.
 They are there to be counted on when challenges and needs arise.
 No cause, no drive, no venture of a philanthropic, educational or cultural nature was ever undertaken or successfully concluded in the Columbus Jewish community without the involvement of Agudas Achim members – their ideas, their energy, and their funds.